top of page

 Strategy

-How do you build medical evidence?
+How do you build medical evidence in a claim like this?

-When would litigation steps be necessary?
+When would litigation steps become necessary?

 Communication